yodrew/darkroomretreat/manuscript/protocol.md

 - Move attention into your gut to feel the movement of breathing.
 This is always safe, a shelter from the storm sometimes raging in the mind.
 I can calmly hang out there for hours while lying down, palpating the motion of breathing.
 Just the in-and-out of my belly where natural breathing occurs (not in the chest).
 - Then put attention on the pulse, sometimes feeling for it in the heart.
 From sensation to feeling is not very far.
 I heard from [____Arnaud Desjardins____](http://arnauddesjardinsdvds.com), a great master of Advaita, that eventually, one can put attention in the heart as pure feeling.
 - Swallowing and blinking provide further variety to the show.
 The tongue normally rests against the roof of the mouth.
 Of course, if you are congested and must breathe through your mouth, this is impossible.
 - Many have reported occasionally seeing unusual lights and images.
 These have a highly real, objective quality.
 It is bracing, awesome, compelling.
 Vaulted ceilings often figure into this scenery, sometimes low, dark, and grey or brown; sometimes high, airy, lit, and colored.
 Some consider these hallucinations.
-Darkness impresses me as a waking portal to the dreamworld, also called [____dreamtime____](http://darkroomretreat.com/darkness-conjecture/dreamtime) or [____timespace____]().
+Darkness impresses me as a waking portal to the dreamworld, also called [____dreamtime____](http://darkroomretreat.com/darkness-conjecture/dreamtime) or _timespace_.

 ## experience {#experience}

-Reports of retreatants reveal patterns of experience.
-Resting in darkness affects the foundations of life.
+Resting in darkness affects the foundations of life, for example, time, sex, and power.
+Here are preliminary observations from my retreats and a few others I've heard.

 ### time {#time}

 Many of us in darkness have experienced a strange compulsion to know what time it is.
 It feels like an addictive craving, even mild panic, though obviously absurd.
 Darkness gives the best possible opportunity to withdraw from it by avoiding finding out.

-I often feel late, short on time, rushed, like I'm running behind.
+I often feel late, short on time, rushed.
 Yet, at the end of a retreat, in which days passed without accomplishing regular tasks, I always feel luxuriously ahead of schedule.
-So I view the late feeling as a symptom of exhaustion and asynchrony: time disorientation.
+So I view the feeling of being late as a symptom of exhaustion and asynchrony: time disorientation.
+It is exactly like anemics whose blood iron levels normalize during a fast.
+Why?
+It's not a deficiency but an absorption problem.

 The civilized sense of time is very close to the heart of our psychosis.
 The indigenous report a very different experience of time.
 They feel _in_ time, on time, in synchrony with the flow of events.
-Where we mostly measure time cardinally, with specific dates and hours, they mostly measured it ordinally: before, after, earlier, later.
+Where we mostly measure time cardinally, with specific dates and hours, they measure it ordinally: before, after, earlier, later.

 In darkness, you may feel a shift from the strange relationship with time we consider so normal.